 What would our lives be like without the minerals from mining?
 Imagine a world without transportation such as jet planes or railroads, without communications such as cell phones or radar, without decorative items such as art or jewelry, without buildings such as skyscrapers or parking garages, without defense systems items such as missiles or submarines, without medical care items such as X-rays or surgical tools.
 We wouldn’t have any of these things without mining and minerals.
 “If it can’t be grown, it must be mined.”
 Natural resources are the foundation of our lives and lifestyles.

-2020 Mineral BabyDid you know the average American uses more than three million pounds of minerals, metals and fuels in their lifetime?
-The 2020 MEC Mineral Baby illustrates the important work of the mining industry to support our daily lives.
+2021 MEC Mineral BabyDid you know the average American uses more than 2.96 million pounds of minerals, metals and fuels in their lifetime?
+The 2021 MEC Mineral Baby illustrates the important work of the mining industry to support our daily lives.

 Importance Of MiningEverything we depend on is either made from minerals or relies on minerals for its production.
 Find out why you absolutely, positively, must have someone somewhere, who develops the resources you use every day.